thisshehab/Bypass-403-forbidden/README.md

     - Modifying paths in requests to test for security flaws and access control issues

 6. **Changing HTTP Version to v1:**
-    - Switching the HTTP version so the response might change.
+    - Switching the HTTP version so the response might change

 ## Installation